LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 .. method:: null->isA(name::tag)

    Checks whether an object is of the given type.
-The method will return true if the name of the type is specified or the name of any parent type other than ``null``.
-The method will also return true for any trait name which the type has applied to it.
-The method call ``null->isa(::null)`` will only return true for the ``null`` type instance itself.
+The method will return an integer greater than zero if the name of the type is specified or the name of any parent type other than ``null``.
+The method will also return a positive integer for any trait name which the type has applied to it.
+The method call ``null->isA(::null)`` will only return true for the ``null`` type instance itself.

 .. method:: null->isNotA(name::tag)